 Tyler Nix, Churchie Volleyball MVP 2016 and 2017

 Churchie Volleyball is supported by a positive and generous community of dedicated parents forming the Volleyball Support Group (VSG).
-The VSG assist the school and volleyball programme through donations to school service activities, upgrading facilities and uniforms, coach payments and accreditations, coordinating End of Season Presentation evenings and GPS game day catering.
+The VSG assist the School and volleyball programme through donations to school service activities, upgrading facilities and uniforms, coach payments and accreditations, coordinating End of Season Presentation evenings and GPS game day catering.

-Tours and Tournaments
+Tours and tournaments

 Churchie Volleyball teams attend the Australian Volleyball Schools Cup and Queensland Senior Schools Cup competitions.
 In 2018, Churchie’s senior team placed fourth in Queensland and eighth in the Open Boys’ Honours Division at nationals.
-In 2019 and 2015, Churchie’s First VI were crowned National Champions in the Year 11 Division 1 competition.
+In 2019 and 2015, Churchie’s First VI was crowned National Champions in the Year 11 Division 1 competition.
 Both teams went on to become GPS Champions the following year.

 Our programme also embarks on international tours, attending the 2014 and 2016 USA Boys’ Junior National Championships in the United States of America.